Under new direction!

 In 2000, a traditional slate roof is fortunately completed but for the next 11 years, the Franklin Castle would sit boarded up and agonising in an advanced state of disrepair following blind vandalism and incursions by juvenile delinquents in search for saturday night thrills and dubious initiation rituals.

 Like Ronald deFeo’s experience at the infamous Amityville House, paranormal researchers claim that Franklin Castle is permeated with “something” that may alter a person’s state of mind.
-From our personal experience and that of most of our friends and acquaintances, the alteration happens both ways ; it can be negative or positive, depending on the state of mind and deep nature of our visitors.
+From our personal experience and that of most of our friends and acquaintances, the alteration can happen both ways ; it can be negative or positive, depending on the state of mind and deepest nature of the visitors.
 We noticed a wonderful increase in energies and creative inspiration in brave characters with a proper sense of humour whereas we saw a worsening of negative inclinations in people that have been struggling with changing moods or melancholy.
 It seems to us that the house acts as an energetic amplifier.
-Uplifting and good but only to those in good faith.
-Beware then, if you come to the castle with ill intentions of a negative mind…
+Uplifting and good but only to those inclined towards the sun and in good spirits.
+Beware then, if you come to the castle with melancholy, ill intentions or a negative mind…

 2012 | Kitt and Pascal